Cranfield-Uni-AVDC-Team-A/install-1/README.md

 Config Steps (For when you open a New Terminal):
 {

-If you have restarted your computer, do the bellow two lines additionally:
+If you have restarted your computer, do the below two lines additionally:

 ```sudo sh -c "echo 0 >/proc/sys/net/ipv4/icmp_echo_ignore_broadcasts"```